aws-samples/aws-media-services-simple-live-workflow/4-BrowserPage/README.md

 ### Video Players for Testing

 The AWS Elemental MediaPackage console includes an embedded player for checking the output of any origin endpoints.
-Each origin endpoint's console compartment will include a link to the endpoint for playback, a link to open the embedded player, and a link to display a QR code for playback on a mobile device.
+Each origin endpoint's console compartment will include a link to the endpoint for playback, a link to its CloudFront URL if CloudFront was enabled, a link to open the embedded player, and a link to display a QR code for playback on a mobile device.

 You can use a standalone video player to view the HLS endpoint created in the AWS Elemental MediaPackage module, such as QuickTime, VLC or any workstation-based player that supports HLS.